-The Sebago Lake State Park campground located separately from the day area, offers almost 5 miles of trails providing solitude from the bustling activity of the busiest state park campground.
-The trailheads are located throughout the campground and are only open to campers.
+The Sebago Lake State Park campground, located separately from the day area, offers over 6 miles of trails providing solitude from the bustling activity of the busiest state park campground.
+The trailheads are located throughout the campground.
+From May - October, these campground trails on the west side of the Songo River are are only open to registered campers.

 The Songo Wilderness Trail, measuring 2 miles offers the campground's longest hike.
 Sheltered by pine and deciduous forest, the trail traverses a glacial plain and makes its way to the shore of the Songo River.
 The trail continues along the edge of Horseshoe Pond to an excellent picnicking spot with a view of a formally active beaver lodge.
 Campers looking for bird watching may view many species of birds such as bitterns, ducks, geese, egrets and herons along this route.

 The Lookout Trail is a 0.8 mile moderate hike that begins approximately halfway along the park road.
 The trail rises abruptly and continues up hill to the rocky summit.
 At 499 feet, this is the highest elevation in the park.
 Although the lake view is mostly obscured by trees, the summit offers a steady breeze and an excellent picnic destination.

 The Twin Brook Trail, a 0.7 mile trail that meanders through a mixed growth forest, crossing two small brooks.
 Enjoy the many spring wildflowers or magnificent fall foliage along this family friendly trail.

 The Nature Trail, a little over half a mile long, offers visitors some of the history of the flora and fauna of the area; along with some history of the Sebago region.
 During the summer season, an interpretive ranger offers guided walks along the trails in the campground discussing the various ecosystems and history of the lake region area.